Environment Variables

 These are not added by ./rh dev init but are commonly needed when you deploy, integrate OAuth, email, observability, or hosted models.

-Rhesis API key (hosted models): If you keep default model settings that use Rhesis-hosted inference (rhesis/rhesis-default for generation, evaluation, or execution), set RHESIS_API_KEY to a key from the Rhesis platform (https://app.rhesis.ai ) — create or copy an API key from your account or organization settings and add it to the backend environment in production (or to your secret store).
-Set RHESIS_BASE_URL if the API base URL must differ from the default https://api.rhesis.ai.
+Rhesis API key (hosted models): If you keep default model settings that use Rhesis-hosted inference (rhesis/rhesis-default for generation, evaluation, or execution; rhesis/rhesis-embedding for embeddings), set RHESIS_API_KEY to a key from the Rhesis platform (https://app.rhesis.ai ) — create or copy an API key from your account or organization settings and add it to the backend environment in production (or to your secret store).
+Set RHESIS_BASE_URL if the Rhesis platform API URL must differ from the default https://api.rhesis.ai (for example when using hosted models against the SaaS API while self-hosting the app).

 | Variable | Required / default | Description |